 Three sharpness options, Strong, Normal and Soft.
 I keep it at the default Normal.
 You can change it as per your preference.

 Several white balance options allow you to play around with what settings you want to have when shooting stills.
 I leave it Auto for the most part as it helps keeps things simple.
 The latest firmware V 1.21 offers RAW shooting options.
 That is a great addition to the SJ7 Star.
 Now you would be able to shoot in RAW and then dial in the right white balance and do a whole lot of other adjustments as well.

 EV Value is basically the same thing as exposure compensation.
 Just like in exposure compensation in the Aperture priority mode, dialing in an EV value increases the exposure time.
 It is the same thing is using a slower shutter speed.
 You have the option to use EV adjustments to the tune of +0.3, +0.7, +1.0, +1.3, +1.7 and +2.0.
 These are micro adjustments to the tune of 1/3 stop each step. +1.0 and +2.0 denotes a full one stop and full two stops of increase in the quantity of light intake respectively.

 Sensor sensitivity control.
 ISO settings go from 100 all the way to 1600.
 There is an Auto mode as well wherein the camera selects the ISO automatically.
 I prefer to leave it at Auto because that takes care of one of the exposure parameters.

 Finally, metering modes denote the extent of the frame that the camera would be using in order to measure the amount of light in the scene.
 This term is distinct from the term metering, which suggests the actual process of evaluation of the light value in a scene.
-There are three metering modes – Center, Multi and Spot.
-I have written a detailed article on metering modes.
-You can refer to it for further understanding.
+There are three metering modes – center, multi and spot metering.

 Real Life Usage Tests and Some Major Concerns and What I have discovered while I tested the device – 4K video recording